sak-18/Tesseract-An-Overview-/testread.md

 ### Line finding
 * A percentile height filter removes drop-caps and vertically touching characters.
 * A similar median height filter is used to eliminate noises from the preprocessed blob.
->> A fraction of median height is choosen since only punctuations and noises have this height.
 * Sorting and processing the filtered blobs by x-coordinate makes it possible to assign blobs to a unique text line, while tracking the slope across the page, with greatly reduced danger of assigning to an incorrect text line in the presence of skew.
+>> A fraction of median height is choosen since only punctuations and noises have this height, and are removed in the process.
 ### Baseline Fitting
 *  The base lines are fit using quadratic spline, after finding lines.
 *  The baselines are fitted by partitioning the blobs into groups with a reasonably continuous displacement for the original straight baseline.